breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 user.name = 'Bob'
 user.last_name = 'Ross'

+# add the user to the database
+db.session.commit()

+# similar to the Git commit what it does is save all the changes you have made
 db.session.commit()
 ```

 You can just say: `db.session.commit()` and all the things you have done in your code will be translated into SQL language code.

 ## Let's review the most typical database operation

 ## Creating our database

 The first step will be defining our model